 The 3rd primary component is THE DURATION, without which one’s obligations would never end.
 The DURATION is why there are one year leases on apartments, a three year lease on a car, a 15 year house mortgage and so on.
 Some people mistakenly think that a marriage covenant has a perpetual DURATION, but they are wrong.
 Some of the shortest covenants ever made have been marriage covenants, because as soon as one of the two parties dies the covenant is kaput.
 Even the best marriages will not continue in heaven.

-So how has the church fundamentally misunderstood the DURATION in a marriage covenant?
+Much of the church has fundamentally misunderstood the DURATION in a marriage covenant.
+Why?

 The DURATION has some aspects of a BENEFIT and some aspects of the CONDITIONS but remains its own aspect of a covenant.

 The church’s fundamental flaw has been to understand or categorize the DURATION, in essence, as though it were one of the CONDITIONS.
-The reality is that DURATION is an aspect of a covenant just like CONDITIONS and BENEFITS.
-The church has treated the DURATION like an aspect of CONDITIONS or even as though it were a CONDITION when it is in fact a separate aspect of a covenant in relation to but distinct from CONDITIONS and BENEFITS.
+The reality is that DURATION is a distinct aspect of a covenant as are CONDITIONS and BENEFITS.
+All three are distinct from one another, but the church has tried to subject DURATION under the CONDITIONS.

-In so doing they entirely discounted and even slighted the DURATION’S aspect of BENEFIT.
-Understanding DURATION in this light caused the church to think that a divorce is itself the breaking of a CONDITION when in fact a divorce is merely recognition and acceptance that both the covenant and its DURATION have been terminated due to the covenant’s CONDITIONS being violated.
+In so doing they entirely discounted and even slighted the DURATION’S ability to add to the BENEFITS.
+Understanding DURATION in this light caused the church to think that a divorce is itself the breaking of a CONDITION when in fact a divorce is merely recognition and acceptance that both the covenant and its DURATION have been terminated due to the CONDITIONS being violated.

-There is one exception in which DURATION does actually share the aspect of CONDITION:
+There is one exception in which DURATION does have the appearance of sharing the aspect of CONDITION:

 The DURATION can also share the aspect of BENEFIT: